DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # write the tenant id (without the brackets)
         export TF_VAR_tenant_id=[ 'tenantId' field in 'az account list' output]

-**Export your subscription and tenant ids as environment variables**
+**Export your subscription and tenant ids as environment variables in your current terminal**

 Source your `bashrc` or `zshrc` directly: